Creating Kubernetes Cluster on Platform9 Managed OpenStack

 - Enter the network information, based on the table given below.

 Field Description Network Select the network to deploy the cluster on.
+Subnet Select the subnet to deploy the cluster on.
 Security Group The security group or groups for the cluster.
 Enter a comma-separated list of security groups if you are using more than one group.
 Containers CIDR The IP range that Kubernetes uses to configure the Pods (Docker containers) deployed by Kubernetes Services CIDR The IP range that Kubernetes uses to configure services deployed by Kubernetes HTTP Proxy Select the check box if you want to use an HTTP proxy server for the cluster.
 If you select this check box, you must specify the IP address and port number of the HTTP proxy server in the text area that appears below the HTTP proxy check box, in the <scheme>://<username>:<password>@<host>:<port> format.
 The <username>: <password>@ is optional in the HTTP proxy string.

 - Click Next.